ResursBank/woocommerce-gateway/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This is a rewritten fork of Resurs Bank payment gateway for WooCommerce.
+This is a rewritten fork of Resurs Bank payment gateway for WooCommerce

 == Description ==

 The long description of this plugin resides in README.md

 A payment gateway fork of the Resurs Bank plugin.
-The original edition of this version is rebranded so it can coexist with Resurs Bank in WordPress official plugin-repo.

 = Compatibility =